-From your standard Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.
+From your classic Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.

 Every style, construction, and material has a unique look and an intended occasion.